cfpb/jenkins-automation/docs/examples.md

 ```
 import jenkins.automation.utils.EnvironmentUtils

-//In our Jenkinses, we name this variable "JAC_ENVIRONMENT" with values of "dev", "stage", or "prod"
+// In our Jenkinses, we name this variable "JAC_ENVIRONMENT" with values of "DEV", "STAGE", or "PROD"
-//In your Jenkins, you can name the variable whatever you like; replace the variable you pass into
+// In your Jenkins, you can name the variable whatever you like; replace the variable you pass into
-//EnvironmentUtils.getInstance(...) with your global variable name
+// EnvironmentUtils.getInstance(...) with your global variable name

 def env = EnvironmentUtils.getInstance("${JAC_ENVIRONMENT}")
 println "Environment is " + env.getEnv()

 if (env.isDev()){
-    //set any other environment specific variables here
+    // Do environment-specific things here
 }

 job('test') {